stalj/prg-basics/09-DictionariesStacksAndQueues/_DictionariesStacksAndQueues.md

    ...
    ```

 1. A traffic camera records passing vehicles.
-The camera saves their registration numbers in the file vehicle.txt.
+The camera saves their registration numbers in the file `vehicle.txt`.
 Write a program that calculates and prints how many registered cars come from each province of Poland.
-The list of provinces and the corresponding first letters of the vehicle registration numbers are contained in the file province.csv.
+The list of provinces and the corresponding first letters of the vehicle registration numbers are contained in the file `province.csv`.

    > Hint: use the dictionary containing the letters corresponding to the provinces and the numbers of vehicles whose first letters of the registration number match the letters of the province.